Commvault Systems Inc. (CVLT) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., May 28, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Commvault Systems Inc. ("Commvault" or the "Company") (NASDAQ: CVLT).
+LOS ANGELES, June 2, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Commvault Systems Inc. ("Commvault" or the "Company") (NASDAQ: CVLT) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN COMMVAULT SYSTEMS INC. (CVLT), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JULY 17, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN COMMVAULT SYSTEMS INC. (CVLT), CLICK HERE BEFORE JULY 17, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?